SaraParvez/Excel_projects/README.md

-# E-commerce sales Dashboard and General Store Analysis
+# E-commerce sales Dashboard and Annual Report Analysis (2022)

 Overview: Design a sales dashboard that analyzes the sales based on various product categories.
 The company wants to add user control for product category so that users can select a category and can see the trend month-wise and product-wise accordingly.
 Key Components: